 Regulatory and Enforcement Initiatives (4 matters)

 - THE PRESIDENT’S 2016 BUDGET REQUEST FOR THE U.S. DEPARTMENT OF LABOR SEEKS TO TARGET THE “FISSURED WORKPLACE.”
 President Obama’s proposed 2016 budget targets independent contractor misclassification as part of the “fissured workplace.”
-As more fully discussed in our blog post of February 2, 2015, the Labor Department’s Wage and Hour Division (WHD) submitted a lengthy budget justification to Congress focusing on its continued goal of detecting and penalizing instances of misclassification.
+As more fully discussed in my blog post of February 2, 2015, the Labor Department’s Wage and Hour Division (WHD) submitted a lengthy budget justification to Congress focusing on its continued goal of detecting and penalizing instances of misclassification.
 The budget justification noted that workplaces are becoming “fissured” because some IC relationships and other business models “function to obscure, or eliminate entirely, the link between the worker and the business.”

 - TELEMARKETING FIRM ORDERED TO PAY $560,000 FOR MISCLASSIFYING TELEMARKETERS AS IC’S. The Wage and Hour Division of the U.S. Department of Labor secured a consent judgment in a Nevada federal court in favor or 398 telemarketers whom the WHD found to be misclassified as ICs by a telemarketing company, Intelliconnect Communications LLC.
 Intelliconnect was ordered to pay $560,000 in unpaid minimum wages, overtime compensation and liquidated damages.
 In its press release dated February 2, 2015, the WHD in Las Vegas reported that the company had paid the telemarketers based on a percentage of individual sales, resulting in many of them working for days and weeks for little or no pay.
 Among other things, the court ordered that the company be independently monitored for three years to ensure future compliance with the labor laws; that members of the company attend compliance training sessions for a period of three years; and that the company not engage in any retaliation against those employees who accept back wages or exercise their FLSA rights.